Are You A Shopping Addict? If Not Then I Dare You To Stop Buying Holiday Themed Dishware And Other Crap You Don’t Need…

 Only $38 for 12 of these tiny teabags.
 LOL

-BORDERLINE HOARDERS/HOARDERS: I don’t work with hoarders, but some of my clients are wealthy enough that I don’t see that they are shopaholics and hoarders until I open the closets and drawers.
-Their maids and housekeepers are constantly managing the overflow by sweeping it under the proverbial rug.
-They have most likely been given an ultimatum by their husbands OR WIVES and are extremely sensitive and defensive.
+BORDERLINE HOARDERS/HOARDERS: I don’t work with hoarders, but some of my clients are wealthy enough that I don’t see that they are hoarders until I open the closets and drawers.
+Their maids and housekeepers are constantly managing the overflow by sweeping it under the rug.
 They cannot be reasoned with, they will end up vilifying me and everyone else to justify their behavior.
-I am not able to work with these people as professional help is needed, which I tell the partner who hired me.
+I am not able to work with these people as professional help is needed, which I tell their partner who hired me.
+Hoarding is more common than most people realize and it’s a byproduct of capitalism.
+Capitalism makes us all mentally ill.
+We can never have enough.

 THE MALE SHOPAHOLIC: Far more common than you might think.
-I once went into a four car garage filled with every new gadget and gizmo from the Apple store (burn in hell, Steve) and Best buy, dozens of designer luggage, sports equipment, jackets, shoes…his three sports cars couldn’t fit in the garage so they sat outside.
+I once went into a four-car garage filled with every new gadget and gizmo from the Apple store (burn in hell, Steve) and Best Buy…dozens of designer luggage, sports equipment, jackets, shoes…his three sports cars couldn’t fit in the garage so they sat outside.
 The wife informed me that she and her husband were newly divorced because of his addiction and that he had put them in a significant amount of debt.
 Luckily her parents were wealthy and she and the kids were taken care of.
 I was hired to help this guy whittle all his stuff down and get it out and into his sad new man cave.
-Stuff ruins lives!

 PEOPLE WHO BUY HOLIDAY THEMED DISHWARE AKA.
 THE DEMONICALLY POSSESSED: People who buy holiday dishware are sentimental softies.
 They LOVE the holidays, even the stupidest ones like Easter and Valentines day.
-They love gatherings and entertaining and decorating, which is great, but they tend to overdo it on the stuff.
-Their homes and garages fill up and spill over.
-They are impulsive shopaholics with good intentions but who are also inadvertently fucking the planet with a chainsaw.
-It’s not their fault really, it’s the people who make the stuff and dangle it in front of us as a means of distraction from starting the revolution :/
+They love gatherings and entertaining and decorating.
+They are pleasant to be around and have friends and I wish I could be them.
+BUT their homes and garages fill up and spill over.
+Despite their kindness they are also impulsive shopaholics who are inadvertently fucking the planet with a chainsaw.

 Nope!
 Not even a kitty Christmas plate for me!

-One woman I worked for who lived in a huge historical home had so much holiday themed dishware that she had to store it on the bookshelves in her large high-vaulted ceiling den/ pool hall.
+One woman I worked for who lived in a huge historical home had so much holiday themed dishware that she had to store it on the bookshelves in her large high-vaulted ceiling in the den/ pool hall of her historical home.
 Her husband and teenage sons played pool surrounded by stacked plates.
 It looked like the Madhatters tea party.
 I got right to the point, “you need to get rid of it all.”
 Her husband and kids were silent.
 They couldn’t believe I was so blunt.
 She looked at me shocked then challenged me with her own blunt reply, “no.” We were officially at war…I said “what do you want me to do then?”
 She told me she wanted me to make it look better, to style it all on the bookshelves.
 I told her that I would not do that because it would be impossible to make it look good.
 It was awkward.
-This woman had placed so much sentimental value on this stuff that her own family had given up and distanced themselves from her in a way.
-They knew she was unreasonable and now it was made even more evident.
-It was easier for them to placate her.
-But I wasn’t afraid and decided to sacrifice myself, yet again, for the sake of her family, the environment, and the future of humanity.
+This woman had placed so much sentimental value on this stuff that her own family had given up on the fight and learned to live around the rubble.
+It was easier for them to keep quiet.
+But I wasn’t afraid of her and decided to sacrifice myself, yet again, for the sake of her family, the environment, and the future of humanity.
 I told her this was a more serious problem than she realized.
 Collecting this much stuff was not healthy, that it looked terrible, was impeding their ability to function in their home, and that her family was suffering in more ways that she was aware of because of her ridged resistance.
 She was shocked.
 It was a sobering moment.
-I was thanked for my time and left.
-The Grinch had stolen another Christmas…onto the next house…
+I was thanked for my time and escorted out.
+I’m sure another organizer was smart enough to do what she was told.
+I’m sure the collection of dishware has grown.
+One day there will be an estate sale and the 23 year old will be 43 and snatch it all up.

 WHY DO WE BECOME ADDICTED TO SHOPPING?